GoogleChrome/chrome-app-codelab/lab7_useridentification/README.md

 ## Under the hood

-Now there is a lot going on in this (it is OAuth after all), but the critical part in the Chrome side is the method called `launchAuthFlow`.
-This will open a new window that is isolated from your application - no one can query on inspect it - and will handle the authentication part.
+There's a lot going on here (it's OAuth after all), but the critical part in the Chrome side is the method called `launchAuthFlow`.
+This handles the authentication part, and to ensure no one can query or inspect, it opens a new window isolated from your application.

 Finally, the user is directed to the callback URL which Chrome is listening out for and it will fire the callback event registered in your `launchAuthFlow` call.
-The `launchAuthFlow` receives the URL that was the final redirect target from the authentication flow which in nearly all cases includes the information your app will need to identify the user - in our case, the request token (which then needs to be exchanged by an access token... the joys of OAuth).
+The `launchAuthFlow` receives the final redirect target URL from the authentication flow.
+In nearly all cases, this URL includes the information your app will need to identify the user: the request token (which is used to get a valid access token... the joys of OAuth).

 This is really cool.
 We have a wrapper to Foursquare's authentication mechanism, and a way to call the API.
 Now that we can do this, we really really need to be able to do something useful with it.

-So in your `TODO` Javascript file, we need to hook up the API.
+In your `TODO` Javascript file, we need to hook up the API.

 Lets create a button for Sign-in.